wbbradley/ace/README.md

 There is no class-based encapsulation in Zion.
 Encapsulation can be achieved by

-1. using modules to implement Abstract Data Types, exporting only the functions relevant to the creation, use, and lifetime of a type.
+1. using modules to implement Abstract Data Types, exposing only the functions relevant to the creation, use, and lifetime of a type.
 2. not letting local variables escape from functions (or blocks), or by using module-local functions.